Providing Medical & Legal Forensic Consultant Services

 Frequently Asked Questions

-Should a forensic consultant be board certified?
+Should a forensic pathology consultant be board certified?

 I own a business and was recently sued by an employee for an injury they incurred in the workplace.
 Can Dr. Chundru help me?